 - Timing Belt

-Because there are so many integral parts to an engine, and many of their functions depend on one another, it’s crucial that your engine repair be put in the right hands.
-At Big Jim’s, we don’t mess around with your engine, we intend to leave it better than we found it!
-And if your engine is shot, we also do engine replacement!
+Because there are so many integral parts to an engine, and many of their functions depend on one another, it’s crucial that your engine repair be put in the right mechanic's hands.
+At Big Jim’s Automotive, we don’t mess around with your engine our goal is to leave it better than we found it!
+And if your engine is shot, we also do engine replacement and engine rebuilds!

 Who knew such a tiny part could cause such trouble?
 We did.
 Spark plugs are what give your engine the ability to burn fuel and use it to power your vehicle.
-You can imagine that if these aren’t working properly, the car won’t either.
-Spark plugs are also the type of item that wear out over time.
-Often this will result in a knocking noise, a misfire such as sputtering, slow acceleration, poor fuel economy, and sometimes trouble starting the vehicle.
-If caught quickly you can prevent further serious damage to your engine.
+If your spark plugs aren’t working properly, your car won’t either.
+Spark plugs are also the type of item that wears out over time.
+Often this will result in a knocking noise, a misfire such as sputtering slow acceleration, poor fuel economy, and sometimes trouble starting the vehicle.
+If bad spark plugs are caught quickly, you can prevent further serious damage to your engine.
 A new set of properly gapped spark plugs will help with fuel economy and acceleration.
-Your owner’s manual should indicate when your spark plugs are recommended to be replaced.
+Your owner’s manual should tell you when your spark plugs should be replaced.
 It’s typically every 40,000 to 60,000 miles.
 This is also a great time to check your vehicle’s fuel filter if it has one.